 Are you looking for an easy way to enjoy chicken green chile enchiladas from home?
 You are in luck!
-This is one of our family’s favorite recipes, and it is so easy to make for just our family or a large group.
+This Easy Green Chile Chicken Enchilada Casserole is one of our family’s favorite recipes.
+It is so easy to make for just our family or a large group.
 The next time you have some leftover rotisserie chicken or shredded chicken, consider adding this to your menu instead of heading to the local Mexican restaurant.
 I hope it becomes one of your favorite enchilada recipes too!Jump to Recipe

 What is the main ingredient of green enchiladas with chicken?